-Proactively manage your relationship with your immediate neighbours by providing them with a contact number to call if there are issues requiring attention.
+Proactively manage your relationship with immediate neighbours by providing them with a contact number to call if there are issues requiring attention.
+Notify neighbours of planned events that might extend beyond normal trading hours and manage any concerns before they escalate.